Thinking about selling your car, boat, motorcycle, truck or other vehicle? Donate it to WCAI, The Cape, Coast and Islands NPR Station instead!

 No, there is no charge to you for the towing.

-You will receive a one-year membership after your car is sold at auction and proceeds are credited to The Cape and Islands NPR Station.
+You will receive a one-year membership after your car is sold at auction and proceeds are credited to The Cape, Coast and Islands NPR Station.
 If you are already a member at the time your car is sold at auction, your membership will be extended for another year.
 It will take approximately six weeks to process your membership from the time you receive notice that your car has sold at auction.

 You should receive your member card and benefits package approximately six weeks after you have been notified that your vehicle sold at auction.